htcondor/htcondor/docs/admin-manual/introduction-to-configuration.rst

 :index:`configuration: introduction`

 This section of the manual contains general information about HTCondor configuration, relating to all parts of the HTCondor system.
-If you’re setting up an HTCondor pool, you should read this section before you read the other configuration-related sections:
+If you're setting up an HTCondor pool, you should read this section before you read the other configuration-related sections: